From quality ingredients to expertly crafted recipes, our food and beverages satisfy your taste for distinctive dining.

 Sit back and relax on board with one of our beverages.
 ANA staff and external advisors carefully select each offering.

-ANA's current wine selection was put together by ANA staff involved with on-board services and external advisor sommeliers.
+ANA's current wine selection was put together by staff involved with on-board services and external advisor sommeliers.

-Around 2,000 brands of wine from 15 countries were entered into the first round of selections for this lineup.
 Wines that passed an initial screening then went on to be marked at blind tastings in the final selection, and the entire selection process took around half a year.
-Wines that scored highly at the blind tastings by our wine selection team are served on board.
+Wines that scored highly at the blind tastings by members of "THE CONNOISSEURS" such as ultimate wine masters Olivier Poussier (Best Sommelier in the World 2000) and Satoru Mori are served on board.
+This lineup strikes an exquisite balance between the bold individuality of each wine, and features brands from a variety of wine-producing several regions including Japan in addition to European classics.

 In both 2018 and 2019, our in-flight wine selection received many awards from the "Cellars in the Skies" and "Wines on the Wing" competitions.